icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 ./icgc-get --config [CONFIG] --docker [true|false] download [REPO] [FILEIDS] [OPTIONS]
 ```

-The first required argument is the ICGC File ids or manifest id corresponding to the file or files you wish to download.
+The first required argument is the set of ICGC File ids or manifest id corresponding to the file or files you wish to download.
 There is no special syntax for this argument.
 If this is for a manifest id append the tag `-m` or `--manifest`.
 These ids may be retrieved from the
 [ICGC data portal.:] (https://dcc.icgc.org)

-Using this command also requires you toe specify the repository or repositories that are being targeted for download, provided they have not been
+Using this command also requires you toe specify the repository or repositories that are being targeted for download and the output directory,
-specified in the config file, and the output directory.
+provided they have not been added to the config file.

 Prepend each repository with the `-r`, for example `-r aws-virginia -r ega`.
 The order that the repositories
 are listed is important: files will be downloaded from the first specified repository if possible, and subsequent repositories
 only if the file was not found on any previous repository.

 The download command comes with an automatic prompt that warns the user if the projected download size approaches the
 total available space in the download directory.
 It is possible to suppress this warning using the `-o` flag.

-Eample invocation of the `download` command.
+Eample invocation of the `download` command:

 ```shell
 ./icgc-get download FI378424 -r  collaboratory